scubamount/scubamount.github.io/README.md

 # What Is It?

 This PowerShell 7 module is a comprehensive collection of user-friendly admin utilities designed to optimize processes and enhance efficiency across core infrastructures.
-Written in PowerShell, each script leverages C# and .NET classes, and is packaged as a NuGet module published to a redundantly backed-up location, facilitating seamless importation as usable Cmdlets and advanced functions.
+Each script leverages C# and .NET classes, and is packaged as a NuGet module published to a redundantly backed-up location, facilitating seamless importation as usable Cmdlets and advanced functions.

 Documentation for each command can be accessed using the `get-help` function, providing details on optional parameters, purpose, documentation, or examples.
 Tasks that are typically performed manually can be streamlined and automated, delivering plug-and-play tools that improve productivity.
 The inclusion of terminal autocompletions and alias dotfile examples further enhances user experience.